oVirt/ovirt-site/source/architecture/architecture.html.md

 ### CLI/SDK

-CLI and SDK are based on the REST api mentioned above.
+CLI and SDK are using on the REST api mentioned above.

 SDK: